zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/InstructionMuhammad.md

 # Additional Notes

-* Every code file I have written is thought to be use both in a jupyter notebook (like in the documentations/tutorials), or as a script than can be run from the terminal itselft.
+* Every code file I have written is thought to be use both in a jupyter notebook (like in the documentations/tutorials), or as a script that can be run from the terminal itselft.
 Just type `python [file_name] --help` to obtain more information on how to use it.

 * One thing you will notice from my code is that I really like to give options to the end user.
 My functions tend to have a lot of arguments to modify the behaviour to suit the user need.
-Unfortunatelly, that sometimes means that my functions are hard to understand to other coders.
+Unfortunately, that sometimes means that my functions are hard to understand to other coders.

-* Something that can be improved from my code are the error handling problems, where sometimes it is hard understand where an error is.
+* Something that can be improved from my code are the error handling problems, where sometimes it is hard to understand where an error is.

-If for whatever reason any one need some help to understand, modify or use this code/repository, please don't hesitate to contact me via email at: guillermorocamora@gmail.com
+If for whatever reason anyone need some help to understand, modify or use this code/repository, please don't hesitate to contact me via email at: guillermorocamora@gmail.com